 Serve at my side or suffer the consequences.

-Sophia was charged with bitter admiration at Miranda’s feint.
+Sophia was charged with bitter admiration at Mirabelle’s feint.
 She would need to be loyal without question.

 She closed her eyes, endured the jarring thump of the coach as her physical punishment as a way to escape the awful grief of her defeat.